Put up a for sale sign.

 Now, a new interactive survey is helping highlight this issue and the impact insecure land rights have on conservation, security, poverty alleviation, and women’s economic empowerment in Africa and beyond.

-This article was originally posted on Project Syndicate.
+This article was originally posted on All Africa.